 · Approving or reviewing on a post audit basis, actual expenditures charged to federally sponsored agreements as direct or indirect costs consistent with OMB Uniform Guidance;

-· Ensuring that the university’s financial and contractual rights are protected (see Administrative Policy (AP) No. 28, Sponsored Programs); and
+· Ensuring that the university’s financial and contractual rights are protected (see University Policy 4006, Sponsored Programs); and

 · Providing principal investigators with the information necessary to fulfill their sponsored project fiduciary and sponsored project management responsibilities.

 C. Central Administration is responsible for spending its allocation of recovered indirect costs in support of research activities.

 D. All colleges, schools and institutes are responsible for implementing and monitoring policies and procedures, and for providing the support necessary to ensure project goals can be accomplished.
 Units are required to spend their allocation of recovered indirect costs in support of research activities.

 E. Individual Principal Investigators (PIs) are responsible for scientific and budgetary decisions related to contracts and grants.
 PIs also are responsible for ensuring the accurate allocation and assignment of costs to a specific contract/grant (i.e., the project fund which incurred the expense).
 (See also University Policy 4006.)
 PIs are required to spend their allocation of recovered indirect costs in support of research activities.

 Subpart 30.201-4(e), Cost Accounting Standards – Educational Institutions (VOL1)